eHammarstrom/EDA216_KrustyKookies/README.md

 5. Launch a web browser of your preference.

 6. Enter the address "http://localhost:8080/" and you will be directed to the starting page of the program.

+7. Test account admin:admin can be used if problems should occur, register problems may occur if php modules are not enabled properly.